Players told to avoid high-fives due to virus fears | The Japan Times

 Many of the tips offered by the NBA fell under common-sense level of best practices when it comes to illness prevention: avoiding contact with people who are sick, staying home when feeling ill, cleaning and disinfecting frequently touched objects and surfaces.
 The league also suggested players make sure they “are up to date with all routine vaccinations, including the flu vaccine.”

 The worldwide death toll topped 3,000 on Monday, and the number of those infected rose to about 89,000 in 70 countries on every continent but Antarctica.
-In the U.S., the virus has been blamed for six deaths, all in Washington state.
+In the United States, the virus has been blamed for six deaths, all in Washington state.

-“Containment is feasible and must remain the top priority for all countries,” World Health Organization chief Tedros Adhanom Ghebreyesus said.
+“Containment is feasible and must remain the top priority for all countries,” World Health Organization director-general Tedros Adhanom Ghebreyesus said.